KamranAzeem/docker-to-kubernetes/Minikube-Internals-Fedora.md

 ```

 ## The service network (ClusterIPs):
 Minikube uses `10.96.0.0/12` address range for the services it creates.
-It allows XXXX amount of host IPAddresses, essentially meaning that it supports XXXX amount of cluster services (ClusterIPs).
+It allows 1,048,574 number of host IPAddresses (about one million), essentially meaning that it supports 1,048,574 amount of cluster services (ClusterIPs).
 The usable IP address range for this network is: `10.96.0.1 - 10.111.255.254`.
 That is why you see all these funny looking ClusterIP addresses like `10.106.130.70`), which - visually - do not resemble `10.96.x.y`!
 But they are from the same network IP range!

 ```
 [kamran@kworkhorse ~]$ kubectl --all-namespaces=true get svc